Short Story: Visible Ink

-Two hundred dollars later, the doctor informed Estelle that her husband was suffering from oral sensory deprivation.
-“Lick him on the back of the head from time to time, ” he concluded.
+The doctor informed Estelle that her husband was suffering from oral sensory deprivation.

-“I’ve been talking to the other spoons, Estelle.
+‘I’ve been talking to the other spoons, Estelle.
 They don’t like the dishwasher.
-Says it makes them nervous when does a double rinse.
-From now on, you’ll have to wash us by hand.”
+Says it makes them nervous when it does a double rinse.
+From now on, you’ll have to wash us by hand.’

-“How can I possibly do that?” he looked down at her behind the scratchy glass with a certain air of disbelief.
-“I’m a spoon.”
+‘How can I possibly do that?’ he looked down at her with a certain air of disbelief.
+‘I’m a spoon.’

 He proudly resumed his stiff composure and didn’t say a word for the rest of the day.
 Not surprisingly, Harold was fired from his employ, wheeled out on a trolley and left outside the bank.

 ‘I’ll take this to the Office of Fair Trading!’

 He took it to the Office of Fair Trading, who instructed him to try the Equal Opportunity Board two floors down.
 Again, he found himself being wheeled out of a building.